 Which test date should I sign up for?

 More Than A Teacher recommends that students sign up for two tests during the spring of their junior year.
 Seniors looking to take the tests should sign up for the August/September/October tests in order to meet early admission deadlines.

 How are the tests scored?

-There are four main sections on the SAT: Reading, Writing, and two Math sections (one on which a calculator is not allowed).
-When scoring the test, the Reading and Writing sections are combined, and a score is assigned on a 200-800 point scale.
-The same process occurs with the two Math sections.
+There are four modules on the Digital SAT: two Reading/Writing, and two Math.
+Students scores are assigned on a 200-800 point scale for both the Reading/Writing and Math modules.
 The lowest possible composite score on the SAT is a 400, and the highest is a 1600.
-The SAT has an optional essay portion, which is scored on a 2 to 8 scale.

 The ACT has four sections: English, Math, Reading, and Science.
 Each section is scored from 1-36, and then the four scores are averaged to come up with a final composite score.
 The ACT also has an optional Writing Test, which is scored on a 2 to 12 scale.